Moesif/moesif-browser-js/README.md

 Once a user signs into your app, you should call `identifyUser`.
 Moesif will automatically merge any previous user activity to the real userId, even if it's a new device.

+> You should call `moesif.reset()` when a user logs out of your application to ensure a new anonymousId is generated.
+Otherwise, new activity may get associated with an old user session.

 **You should only call `identifyUser` once a user logs into your app.
 Do not call `identifyUser` for anonymous visitors.**

 By default, Moesif uses both local storage and cookies for redundancy, but you can modify this behavior with the `persistence` options